Stockpile Strategy

 Before Dealing

-The stock pile is powerful but expensive.
+The stock pile is powerful but expensive because one card lands on every column.
 Before clicking it, scan the board for moves that improve information, mobility, or column space.
+If the scan finds a useful move, wait.

 • Can you reveal a face-down card?